HN9922/-2-GoodReads-2022/README.md

 PDF: https://www.flipsnack.com/AEAE8F88B7A/goodreads-data-analysis-project-1hm2cht6rh.html
 (Links at the end are incorrect.
 Will update at a later date.)

+Note: Ratings of '0' mean that books have not yet been read or rated.

 # Bookshelves:
 <br>Breakfast at Tiffany's: Books I very much enjoyed</br>
 <br>Holly Golightly: Books I enjoyed</br>